 - Throughout the pandemic, over 50 FreshBookers have participated in Roll Up Your Sleeves, a volunteer-led program to reach out to customers affected by COVID-19 and give them free consulting services to help keep their businesses going.

-- We continue to publish eBooks, blog content, I Make A Living events, and podcasts (now in Season 3) designed to help your business growth.
+- We continue to publish eBooks, data reports, and blog content, to help your business grow.

 - Our engineering and product design teams are growing fast to bring improvements to our software.

 - We continue to invest above and beyond companies our size in customer service and support.
 We’re now eleven-time Stevie Award winners and three-time Nice Reply Customer Happiness Award winners.

 - We invest in the development of our employees and the environment they work in every day—and have been recognized as one of Toronto’s Top Employers for this.

 Our commitment continues and our job is never finished.
 Even as we stand beside you, we too are on a journey of growth—and we couldn’t ask for better companions.

 P.S.
 Though we’re announcing the new logo, rolling it out across all our experiences will take some time.
 If you spot the old logo out there, please shoot us a note and help us wish it well on its journey to a more restful place.